Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Appendix

 The objective is for the model to reconstruct the original spatial and polarity information from these corrupted embeddings.
-To achieve this, we first apply the inverse of the spatio-temporal fusion operation to isolate the spatial component of the reconstructed embeddings:
+To achieve this, we first apply the inverse of the spatiotemporal fusion operation to isolate the spatial component of the reconstructed embeddings:

+where $\bm{\rho}_{m}$ and $\textbf{v}_{t,m}$ denote the intensity factors and temporal embeddings at the masked positions.
 The resulting tensor, $\hat{\textbf{v}}_{s}$, is treated as the reconstructed spatial embedding.
-It is then passed through a decoder network, which mirrors the architecture of the spatial embedding encoder, to predict the original coordinates $(\hat{\textbf{x}},\hat{\textbf{y}}, \hat{\textbf{p}})$.
+It is then passed through a decoder network, which mirrors the architecture of the spatial embedding encoder, to predict the original polarity and coordinates $(\hat{\textbf{p}},\hat{\textbf{y}}, \hat{\textbf{x}})$.
 Specifically, this decoder consists of a stack of linear layers, Layer Normalization, and ReLU activation functions.
 The network is designed to gradually reduce the feature dimension from $D$ down to 3.
-The final output layer uses a tanh activation function to constrain the predicted values to the range $(-1, 1)$.
-This aligns with the input preprocessing, where the ground-truth coordinates are also normalized to the same range.
+A tanh activation function is applied to the decoder output to constrain the predicted values to the range $(-1, 1)$.
+This aligns with the input preprocessing, where the ground-truth polarity and coordinates are also normalized to the same range.